 While public cloud solutions did solve the problem of the VMware Tax, they introduced their own problems.
 Companies realized that their data was outside of their owned infrastructure — and the meter was running.

-Like the OpenStack also provides a number of related services, such as Networking as a Service, Storage as a Service, DNS as a Service, and so on.
+OpenStack also provides a number of related services, such as Networking as a Service, Storage as a Service, DNS as a Service, and so on.

 Other on-premise solutions